csexton/codeography.com/_posts/2015-02-17-great_commit_message.markdown

 When reading code take a moment and go look at the git history every time you mutter "why did they do that."
 That's the point in time when you want to know the real "why" behind the change.
 If you don't already know how to to that, take moment to figure out a way quickly to access the history of a line in [your](https://magit.github.io/) [editor](https://github.com/tpope/vim-fugitive) or in [your](https://github.com/blog/228-playing-the-blame-game) [repo](http://git-scm.com/docs/git-blame), the less friction the easier it is to go back and read about the changes.

-If you make a habbit out of this, you will quickly learn what is helpful and what is not.
+If you make a habit out of this, you will quickly learn what is helpful and what is not.
 Then, if you are like me, you'll want to go back to slap your past-self for being lazy and giving a few bullet points of "what" was changed and not "why" it was changed.

 Sound good?
 You in?
 Cool.